 - Log into your Stripe account.

-- In the sidebar, click on Developers > API keys.
+- In the left hand menu, click on API keys.

 - You will see your Publishable key listed inside the Standard keys section.
 To see your Secret key, you have to click the button to reveal it.
 You may be prompted to re-authenticate with your password.